 A unique container that doesn't conform to commercial standards may be necessary to protect a component and provide safe transport.
 In these cases, when cost justifiable and pre-approved by the Buyer's Packaging Engineer, the Seller may design their own container.
-Upon design completion, the Seller's engineering drawings must also be sent to Buyer's Packaging Engineer for approval (for control of materials, dimensional tolerances, form fabrication and assembly) prior to fabrication.
+Upon design completion, the Seller's engineering drawings must also be sent to Buyer's Packaging Engineer (see section 15.0) and Supply Chain Security Lead (see section 11.1) for approval (for control of materials, dimensional tolerances, fabrication, assembly and security assessment) prior to fabrication.